kevinsupendi/intern-pendi/demo/README.md

 ### Demo

-0. Setup kubernetes dengan Terraform di terraform/gce
+0. Setup kubernetes with Terraform in folder terraform/gce.
+See Quickstart for more details

 1. Warm-up
 	- kubectl version